meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

  ### Motors hub ADAC

-This sub-module of the Motors Hub Driver allows to interface 5v sensors with ESP32, operating at 3.3v using level shifting.
+This sub-module of the Motors Hub Driver allows to interface 5v sensors with ESP32, operating at 3.3v via a bidirectional logic level conditioner.
-Moreover, using an external ADAC the module can handle additionally 4 analog channels such that one ESP32 can operate two motor drivers.
+Moreover, using an external ADAC the module can handle additionally 4 analog channels, enough so an ESP32 can operate and sense two motor drivers simultaneously.

-The module interfaces with the two current sensors signals of the power modules as well as into the six hall sensors tracking the rotation of the motors hubs.
+The module interfaces with the two current sensors signals of the power modules as well as with the six hall sensors, tracking the rotation of the motors hubs.

 The PCB is illustrated by the following figure.

 ![pcb-power.png](_figures/pcb-adac.png)

-Lines in green, indicate the connection between two points in the board.
-Lines in black offsetting the green lines indicate curves cutting the cooper, creating the end routes between connected points in the board.
-Lines in yellow indicate bridges connecting two points from to top side of the board via a wire.
-Lines in red, indicate components or connectors of the board.
+Lines in green, indicate a connection between two points in the board.
+Lines in black offsetting the green lines, indicate curves cutting the cooper, creating the end routes between connected points of the board.
+Lines in yellow, indicate bridges connecting two points from to top side of the board via a wire.
+Lines in red, indicate components or connectors of the board and their orientation.

 The Motors Hub controller is composed of the following components :

 1. A PCB board, with its schematics located within PCB.CNC.adac\ folder.
 2. The PCB top side printed cover located within PCB.PRINT.Stickers.
-3. One MCP3008 8-channel 10 bit ADC
+3. One MCP3008 8-channel 10 bit ADC.
 4. One 4-channel I2C-safe Bi-directional Logic Level Converter between 5V and 3.3V.
 5. One Seven pin ribbon cable for connecting with the ADAC module.
-6. One four pin male header for connecting with the Agrofelis controller
+6. One four pin male header for connecting with the Agrofelis controller.
-7. One 8 pin female header
+7. One 8 pin female header.
 8. Two one wire cable of 7 cm connecting the ADAC with the current sensors of the Agrogelis Motor Power driver.
 9. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.

 Remarks :

-- The first and second channel of the MPC3004 Adac are connected to the current sensors of the power module.
+- The first and second channels of the MPC3004 ADAC are connected to the current sensors of the power module.
-- The remaining channels of the ADAC are connected to the hall sensors of the motor. the 3d to fifth channels follow the yellow, green, blue connection and so on.
+- The remaining channels of the ADAC are connected with the hall sensors of the motor.
+The Hall sensors signals connected with between the motor and the analog motor drivers are intercepted following the yellow, green, blue, yellow, green, blue and closing with their ground,
-- The ground of the halls sensors is connected to the ground of the Motors hub ADAC module.
+- The ground of the halls sensors outlet, is connected with the ground pin of the Motors hub ADAC module.
-- The one pin from the 8 pin female header is trimmed off.
+- One pin from the 8 pin female header, is trimmed off to much the 7 input pins of the module.

-Various elements of the controller are layout by the following photo.
+ Various listed elements of the sub-module, are layout by the following photo.

 ![pcb-adac_parts.jpg](_figures/pcb-adac_parts.jpg)

 ![pcb-adac_assembled.jpg](_figures/pcb-adac_assembled.jpg)

-The module interfaces with the controller module via the SPI interface as depicted by the following photo.
+The module interfaces with the controller module via the SPI interface, as depicted by the following photo.

 ![pcb-adac_details.jpg](_figures/pcb-adac_details.jpg)

-After the functionality of the board has been verified, the copper side of the PCB is shielded using hot glue to prevent corrosion and improve its longevity.
+After the functionality of the board has been verified, the copper side of the PCB is/can be shielded using hot glue to prevent corrosion and improve its hardness.

-The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill are located within the following folder :
+The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill, are located within the following folder :

 - pcb\PCB.CNC.adac

-More specifically the folder, documents the procedure for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files enhanced using two JavaScript applications.
+More specifically the folder, documents the procedure for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files, enhanced using two custom JavaScript applications.

 - PCB.CNC.adac\readme.md

 The PCB board is developed in two phases.
-The first phase handles the drilling, using a drill bit specifically for this purpose.
-In the second phase the drill bit is changed into one appropriate for curving the copper of the PCB.
+The first phase handles the drilling, using a drill bit appropriate for drilling.
+In the second phase, the drill bit is changed into one appropriate for curving the copper of the PCB.

-Within the Folder the following respective files encode the desired movements to perform.
+Within the folder, the following respective files encode the desired movements to be action-ed.

 - 1_DRILL.svg
 - 2_CURVE.svg

 The SVGs are converted into CNC instructions using the open source [laserGRBL](https://lasergrbl.com/) software.
-Consequently using the following JavaScript application the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions, to drilling or routing.
+Consequently, using the following JavaScript applications the NC files are enhanced to incorporate Z axis movements based on the continuity, the coordinates of the schematics and the scope of the instructions, as drilling or routing.

 - LineRoutesToHoles.html
 - LineRoutesToWire.html

-The end instructions to reproduce the board are the :
+The end instructions to reproduce the board, are the :

 - 1_DRILL.normalised.enhanced.nc
 - 2_CURVE.normalised.enhanced.nc

-The first pattern indicating the paths visiting each drill to make and the second pattern indicating the curves to route are illustrated by the following figure.
+The first pattern indicating the paths visiting each drill to make and the second pattern indicating the curves to route, are illustrated by the following figure.

 ![pcb-adac_NC.png](_figures/pcb-adac_NC.png)

 The top non conductive cover of the PCB is enriched with a diagram printed in photographic paper, glued and punctured using a needle.
-The related PDF containing more than one diagram to cover eight pcb, is stored in the following folder:
+The related PDF containing more than one diagram to cover, eight pcbs, is stored in the following folder:

 -  PCB.PRINT.Stickers\motors_hub_driver-sticker-pcb-adac.pdf